flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: What is Fortune Six?
 Q: What is Fortune Six in Baccarat?
+Q: What is Fortune Six in Live Baccarat?
+Q: What are the rules for Fortune Six in Live Baccarat?
+Q: What are the rules for Fortune Six in Baccarat?
 Answer: Fortune Six is one of the side bet in Live Baccarat.
 The bet will be paid if the Banker hand wins with a total of six.
 It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.
 * Banker wins with 3 cards totaling 6: 20 to 1.
 * Banker wins with 2 cards totaling 6: 12 to 1.
 * All other result: Lose

+Q: What is the payout for Fortune Six?
+A: It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.
+* Banker wins with 3 cards totaling 6: 20 to 1.
+* Banker wins with 2 cards totaling 6: 12 to 1.
+* All other result: Lose

+Q: Is Fortune Six only paid if the Banker hand wins with a total of six?
+A: Yes, the Fortune Six side bet in Baccarat is generally paid out only when the Banker's hand wins with a total point count of exactly six.
+If the Banker wins with any other total count or if the Player hand wins, the Fortune Six side bet typically loses.
+This specific side bet is contingent upon the Banker's hand achieving a total point count of six for it to pay out.

+Question: Is Fortune Six paid differently depending on the number of cards used to make the total of six?
+Answer: Yes, Fortune Six will be paid differently depending on the number of cards used to make the total of six.
+If the Banker hand wins with a total of six and composed of three cards, it will pay 20 to 1.
+If the Banker hand wins with a total of six and composed of two cards, it will pay 12 to 1.

+Question: What is the payout for Fortune Six if the Banker hand wins with a total of six and composed of two cards?
+Answer: The payout for Fortune Six if the Banker hand wins with a total of six and composed of two cards is 12 to 1.

+Question: What is the payout for Fortune Six if the Banker hand wins with a total of six and composed of three cards?
+Answer: The payout for Fortune Six if the Banker hand wins with a total of six and composed of three cards is 20 to 1.

+Question: What is the payout for Fortune Six if the Banker hand does not win with a total of six?
+Answer: Fortune Six will not be paid if the Banker hand does not win with a total of six.

+Q: What is a sign at the table in Baccarat?
+Answer: A sign at the table in Baccarat indicates that a player must have a Baccarat wager on the Player's Hand, Banker's Hand or Tie in order to place a Tiger wager.

 Question: What happens if the Banker hand with two cards totaling 0 in Baccarat?
 Answer: When the Banker has a total of 0 with two cards, they draw a third card.
 However, if the Player has a total of 8 or 9 with two cards, the Banker does not draw another card.